plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </tbody>
 </table>

-Note that the reflectance wavelength stored in the Spectra data should be from 350 nm to 2500 nm with 1 nm interval.
+Note that the Spectra column stores a vector ranging from 350 nm to 2500 nm with a 1 nm interval (see code for storing a vector in a column).
 If you dont have values for 350 nm to 500 nm or from 2400 nm to 2500 nm, you can put NA in those wavelengths.
-Note that within this column, a vector is stored (see examples for details)

 The columns LMA, Narea and LWC do not neccessary need to be filled if you don’t have the data.